 Cross Country - Girls 1st Team

-The girls cross country program — both 1st and 2nd teams — is conducted as one team.
+The girls cross-country program — both 1st and 2nd teams — is conducted as one team.
 We gladly accept all types of runners and make no cuts based on performance or running ability.
-Training is both team-centered and individualized; each athlete receives her own training plan throughout the season that is conducive to her growth and success on the team.
-Practices are designed so that each runner is challenged to the best of her ability and all athletes are working together and supporting each other.
+Training is both team-centered and individualized; each athlete receives their own training plan throughout the season that is conducive to their growth and success on the team.
+Practices are designed so that each runner is challenged to the best of their ability and all athletes are working together and supporting each other.
 All runners participate in the races each week on either the 1st or 2nd team.

 Our goal is to welcome every student interested in running and develop them throughout their years here at Brooks.
-It is indeed quite common that a student with little or no running experience in her first year will — through hard work and dedication — end up on the 1st team in her sixth form.
-Even if running is not your main sport of interest, it is an excellent way to cross-train for most other sports; many of our top runners play varsity sports during other seasons, such as crew, squash or wrestling.
+It is indeed quite common that a student with little or no running experience in their first year will — through hard work and dedication — end up on the 1st team in their sixth form year.
+Even if running is not your main sport of interest, it is an excellent way to cross-train for most other sports.
+Many of our top runners play varsity sports during other seasons, such as crew or squash.

-Spectators also enjoy the course because the start and finish are both in a wide-open field and the first mile mark is at the same spot as the start of the race.
-And because the Brooks course is so popular, it has been the site of the New England Championship Race five times in the past 16 years.
+Spectators also enjoy the course because the start and finish are both in a wide-open field and the first-mile mark is at the same spot as the start of the race.
+Because the Brooks course is so popular, it has been the site of the New England Championship Race five times in the past 16 years.
 Brooks also hosted the 2007 and 2011 Independent School League Championship races.

 Joanna McDonough grew up in Peabody, Mass., and attended Pingree School before graduating from Mount Holyoke College.
 At Mount Holyoke, she majored in history and minored in political science.
-McDonough was also a four-year member and captain of the basketball team, receiving recognition as a Seven Sisters Scholar Athlete and a NEWMAC All-Academic Scholar Athlete.
-She continued her education at Brown University, where she received an M.A.T. degree in history/social studies education.
-McDonough's previous position was at Miss Porter’s School, where she served as history department chair — she developed the school’s women’s studies curriculum — head cross-country coach, and head track and field coach.
-At Brooks, McDonough teaches history, is the program director of cross country, serves on the Diversity Leadership Council, and lives in Gardner House with her partner Koosha and their dog Bernie.
+She was also a four-year member and captain of the basketball team, receiving recognition as a Seven Sisters Scholar Athlete and a NEWMAC All-Academic Scholar Athlete.
+McDonough continued her education at Brown University, where she received an M.A.T. degree in history/social studies education.
+She most recently earned her Doctor in Education degree from Northeastern University.
+Dr. McDonough's research and dissertation focused on equity and justice in classroom practices and academic programming in co-educational independent schools.
+Her previous position was at Miss Porter’s School, where she served as history department chair, developed the school's women's studies curriculum, and led the cross-country and track-and-field teams as the head coach.
+At Brooks, Dr. McDonough serves as dean of curriculum and instruction, teaches history and Self in Community, is the program director of cross country and serves on the Diversity Leadership Council.

 Michele Musto is the chair of the history department.
 She has significant boarding school experience, having lived and worked at Miss Porter's School in Connecticut and the Millbrook School in New York in a variety of teaching, residential and coaching roles.
 Most recently, she was at the Tilton School, where she taught history across a range of courses and grade levels and served as a dorm parent in a junior girls dorm.
 Musto has been recognized for her award-winning work integrating technology into her history classroom.
 Prior to teaching, she was a museum curator and she has worked at a number of museums, including one dedicated to the history of timekeeping.
 While working in museums, she wrote several award-winning exhibitions and catalogs on topics ranging from 20th century fashion to the Foreign Mission School in Cornwall, Connecticut.
 Musto lives at Middlesex School with her husband Pascale and two daughters, Isabella and Giada.